 - 1. Purpose.
 This enclosure provides a description and summary of the CJCS APEX family of documents.
 These documents provide the policies, processes, and procedures that govern planning and execution activities. - 2.
 APEX Documentation.
 The CJCS APEX family of documents is a mix of policy and procedure documents and several new APEX documents under development.
 As APEX advances, those documents will be updated and revised as driven by operational necessity.
 Table 1 details the current family of documents and the transition plan to develop the CJCS APEX Family of Documents.
 Classified supplements will be published as required.
 A narrative summary of current and future documents follows: - a.
-CJCSG 3130, "Adaptive Planning and Execution (APEX) Overview and Policy Framework."
-This guide provides an executive summary of the APEX enterprise and specifies where the detailed policies and procedures are found within the CJCS APEX family of documents. - b.
-CJCS Manual (CJCSM) 3130.01 Series, "Campaign Planning Procedures and Responsibilities."
-This manual provides policy, procedures and responsibilities for the preparation of resource-informed strategies and campaign plans.
-It provides CCMDs, Military Departments, and combat support agency (CSA) planners with guidance and direction to accomplish campaign planning tasks. - c.
-CJCSM 3130.02 Series, "Adaptive Planning and Execution (APEX) Policies and Procedures." - (1) This manual will detail and describe the integration of the various APEX processes.
+CJCS Guide 3130.
+CJCSG 3130, "Adaptive Planning and Execution (APEX) Overview and Policy Framework," provides an executive summary of the APEX enterprise and specifies where the detailed policies and procedures are found within the CJCS APEX family of documents. - b.
+CJCS Manual (CJCSM) 3130.01.
+CJCSM 3130.01, "Campaign Planning Procedures and Responsibilities," provides policy, procedures, and responsibilities for the preparation of resource-informed strategies and campaign plans.
+It provides CCMDs, Military Departments, and combat support agency (CSA) planners with guidance and direction to accomplish campaign planning tasks.

+c.
+CJCSM 3130.02

+- (1) CJCSM 3130.02, "Adaptive Planning and Execution (APEX) Policies and Procedures," will detail and describe the integration of the various APEX processes.
 It will describe the application of joint policies and procedures for the development and implementation of plans developed in crisis and non-crisis situations. - (2) CJCSM 3122.01 Series, "Joint Operation Planning and Execution System (JOPES) Volume I, Planning Policies and Procedures," will be rescinded upon publication of CJCSM 3130.02. - d.
-CJCSM 3130.03 Series, "Adaptive Planning and Execution (APEX) Planning Formats and Guidance."
-This manual sets forth administrative instructions for joint operation plan formats submitted for review to the Chairman as well as the orders generated to execute. - e.
-CJCSM 3130.04 Series, "Deployment Policies and Procedures."
+CJCSM 3130.03.
+CJCSM 3130.03, "Planning and Execution Formats and Guidance," sets forth administrative instructions for joint operation plan formats submitted for review to the CJCS, as well as the orders generated to execute.

+e.
+CJCSM 3130.04

+- (1) CJCSM 3130.04, "Deployment Policies and Procedures," will establish policies and procedures to plan and execute joint deployment and redeployment operations.
+It will detail the TPFDD and describe the force planning requirements to validate, schedule, optimize and move force requirements within a TPFDD. - (2) CJCSM 3122.02 Series, "Joint Operation Planning and Execution System (JOPES) Volume III Time Phased Force and Deployment Data Development and Deployment Execution" and CJCSG 3122, "Time-Phased Force and Deployment Data (TPFDD) Primer," will be rescinded upon publication of CJCSM 3130.04.

+f.
+CJCSM 3130.05

-- (1) This manual will establish policies and procedures to plan and execute joint deployment and redeployment operations.
-It will detail the TPFDD/TPFDL and describe the force planning requirements to validate, schedule, optimize and move force requirements within a TPFDD/TPFDL. - (2) CJCSM 3122.02 Series, "Joint Operation Planning and Execution System (JOPES) Volume III Time Phased Force and Deployment Data Development and Deployment Execution" and CJCSG 3122, "Time-Phased Force and Deployment Data (TPFDD) Primer," will be rescinded upon publication of CJCSM 3130.04. - f.
-CJCSM 3130.05 Series, "Joint Planning and Execution Services (JPES) Information Systems Governance." - (1) This manual will provide policy and procedures to govern and manage the various IT enabling or supporting the processes within APEX. - (2) CJCSM 3122.05 Series, "Operating Procedures for Joint Operation Planning and Execution System (JOPES) Information Systems (IS) Governance," will be rescinded upon publication of CJCSM 3130.05. - g.
-CJCSM 3130.06 Series, "Global Force Management Allocation Policies and Procedures."
-This manual establishes policy and procedures to plan and execute GFM allocation activities.
-It implements the Secretary's guidance found in the GFMIG into policy. - h.
-CJCSM 3130.07 Series, "Integrated Joint Special Technical Operations (IJSTO) Supplement to CJCSM 3130.02 Series, Adaptive Planning and Execution (APEX) Policies and Procedures." - (1) This manual will establish guidance for the integration of IJSTO into APEX. - (2) CJSCM 3122.07 Series, "Integrated Joint Special Technical Operations (IJSTO) Supplement to Joint Operation Planning and Execution System (JOPES) Volume I (Planning Policy and Procedures)," will be rescinded upon publication of CJCSM 3130.07. - i.
-CJCSM 3130.08 Series, "Integrated Joint Special Technical Operations (IJSTO) Supplement to CJCSM 3130.03 Series, Adaptive Planning and Execution (APEX) Formats." - (1) This manual will provide planning formats and guidance for IJSTO enclosures to operation plans and concept plans.
+- (1) CJCSM 3130.05, "Joint Planning and Execution Services (JPES) Information Systems Governance," will provide policy and procedures to govern and manage the JPES IT system.
+JPES is scheduled to replace JOPES in 2019. - (2) CJCSM 3122.05 Series, "Operating Procedures for Joint Operation Planning and Execution System (JOPES) Information Systems (IS) Governance," will be rescinded upon publication of CJCSM 3130.05. - g.
+CJCSM 3130.06.
+CJCSM 3130.06, "Global Force Management Allocation Policies and Procedures," establishes policy and procedures to plan and execute GFM allocation activities.
+It implements the SecDef's guidance found in the GFMIG into policy.

+h.
+CJCSM 3130.07

+- (1) CJCSM 3130.07, "Integrated Joint Special Technical Operations (IJSTO) Supplement to CJCSM 3130.02 Series, Adaptive Planning and Execution (APEX) Policies and Procedures," will establish guidance for the integration of IJSTO into APEX. - (2) CJSCM 3122.07 Series, "Integrated Joint Special Technical Operations (IJSTO) Supplement to Joint Operation Planning and Execution System (JOPES) Volume I (Planning Policy and Procedures)," will be rescinded upon publication of CJCSM 3130.07.

+B-2

+Enclosure B

+i.
+CJCSM 3130.08